This post may contain affiliate links. Please read our disclosure policy.

 two apples, butter, brown sugar, lemon juice, and cinnamon in bowls on a brown cutting board.

-• Butter: Salted butter is recommended for added flavor depth.
-If you’re on a sodium-restricted diet, unsalted butter works too.
+• Butter: Salted butter adds depth, but unsalted works if needed.
 Use vegan butter for a dairy-free option.

 Recipe Variations

-• Go Nutty: Introduce a crunchy texture by tossing in some chopped pecans or walnuts during the last few minutes of cooking.
-The nuts add both flavor and crunch.
+• Add Texture: Stir in chopped pecans or walnuts during the last few minutes of cooking for a little crunch.

-• Citrus Twist: Add a splash of orange or lemon juice along with the zest for a citrusy tang that brightens the dish.
+• Brighten the Flavor: A splash of orange or lemon juice with a little zest adds a fresh, citrusy note.

 How To Make Fried Apples

-These step-by-step photos and instructions help you visualize how to make a small batch of fried apples.
+These photos and instructions help you visualize how to make fried apples.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Peel, core, and slice the apples and place them into a medium-sized bowl.
-Pour lemon juice over the apple slices to prevent browning.
+1. Peel, core, and slice the apples.
+Place them in a bowl and toss with lemon juice to prevent browning.

-2. Melt the butter in a 10-inch skillet over medium heat.
+2. Melt butter in a 10-inch skillet over medium heat.

 butter melting in a skillet.

-1. Stir in the brown sugar and spices.
-Cook, stirring for 30 seconds.
+1. Stir in brown sugar and spices, cooking for 30 seconds.

 brown sugar and melted butter in a skillet.